EXPLANATIONS

 Provided here are files intended to assist amateur astronomers looking for observational data for the Sun, the Moon, the planets and Pluto.
 The data listed differ from those typically found in the "Astronomical Almanac for the Year xxxx" in the following ways:

-(2) Through 2023, the AA is based on DE430/LE430, but the source for solar system objects used here is DE440/LE440.
+(2) Through 2023, the AA was based on DE430/LE430, but the source for solar system objects used here is DE440/LE440.
 However, the right ascensions and declinations listed here are in very close agreement with the AA.
-Because DE440 is based on about seven more year's worth of data for the outer planets, these two data items, as listed here, may be better than their counterparts in the AA (reportedly, the AA has switched to DE440/LE440 for AA2024).
+Because DE440 is based on about seven more year's worth of data for the outer planets, these two data items, as listed here, may be better than their counterparts in the AA for 2023 (for 2024 and later the AA has switched to DE440/LE440).

 (3) In all cases where the Sun shines on an object to be viewed from our planet, the tabulated time refers to the dynamical time of the observation of the referenced object at its location at time (TT - light time1), as illuminated by the Sun at its location at time (TT - light time1 - light time2).
 The methodology used to produce the AA is not totally clear.
 However, the methodology used here is that which is described on pages B66-B70 for the "Equinox Method" which does take into account the two delay times.

-(4) The methodology used to calculate apparent right-ascension and declination for the planets, here and in the AA, takes into account relativity, and the results are in very close agreement with MICA and AA2023.
+(4) The methodology used to calculate apparent right-ascension and declination for the planets, here and in the AA, takes into account relativity, and the results are in very close agreement with MICA, AA2023, and AA2024.

 (5) The other items listed here such as phase angles, percent illuminated, light path lengths, mostly do not take relativity into account.
 However, all coordinates used here in computing locations are based on DE440 data, and the visual diameters listed here are in close agreement with the AA.
 Because the visual diameters listed here are based on apparent distance, they might be more accurate than if they were based on "true" distance.